-Under normal load conditions this will; stabilise the engine at a higher temperature.
+Under normal load conditions this will; stabilize the engine at a higher temperature.
 This causes the thermostat to stay closed longer.
-As a result, obtaining benefits such as good power response; lower emissions and reduced friction.
+As a result, obtaining benefits such as; good power response, lower emissions and reduced friction.
 There is also a heating coil.
-This additional heat source allows the wax to expand quicker.
-Consequently, opening the thermostat fully; regardless of actual coolant temperature.
+This additional heat source, allows the wax to expand quicker.
+Consequently, opening the thermostat fully, regardless of actual coolant temperature.

 This temperature control allows for: